 It is important that our travellers understand the Participatory nature of all of our tours.
 For more details, see the Participation tab (above).

-Travel insurance is essential for all trips.
+Travel insurance is essential for all trips, even if you are an Australian.
 As we are travelling in a remote area, you should ensure you are covered for medical expenses including emergency repatriation at a minimum.
 We recommend that the policy also covers personal liability, curtailment and loss of luggage and personal effects.
-Finally, to ensure you are covered in the event of unseasonal weather and conditions that may cause road and national park closures, please make sure your policy considers costs incurred by any unforseeable tour cancellations.
+To ensure you are covered in the event of unseasonal weather and conditions that may cause road and national park closures, please make sure your policy considers costs incurred by any unforseeable tour cancellations.

 On all tours we recommend you bring…